 Residents primarily train at SSM Health Monroe Hospital, a nationally recognized community-based hospital.
-This is complimented by a limited number of rotations in Madison at SSM Health St. Mary’s Hospital, and SSM Health Dean Medical Group.
+This is complimented by rotational opportunities in Madison at SSM Health St. Mary’s Hospital, SSM Health Dean Medical Group.

 Benefits: The program is pleased to offer a generous and competitive for residents in our program.